Government Grants for electric cars and vehicles

 Government Grants for Charging

 If you have a drive or a garage you will probably want to fit a charging point for your EV at home.
-The Government offers a grant of up to £500 towards the installation cost.
+The Government offers a grant of up to £350 towards the installation cost.
 To qualify for the grant, you must be the registered keeper, be the primary user and have dedicated off-street parking.
+This grant is being removed from April 2022.

 If you don’t have any off-street parking, then it may be possible to get a charging post for your street.
 The Government has allocated funds for local authorities to help them fulfill the demand for residents requesting on-street charging.
 Contact your local council to check if they are participating.
 For further information go to Residential Chargepoint Scheme